[In this world you will have trouble]

 (I even found spots of mold on my clothing)

 The formation of mold has everything to do with dampness and temperature, so obviously it hasn’t been warm enough in our suite.
-Since Andrew informed him that we have mold, he DID finally turn up the heat.
-Whether this got through to him, or he’s just afraid that the hammer will come down on him, I don’t know, but thankfully this addressed the heat issue.

 I had a friend who actually died from black mold exposure.
-Eventually I will write a post about her, but her words to me keep running through my head: “Be careful with that mold.”
+Eventually I may write a post about her, but her words to me kept running through my head: “Be careful with that mold.”
 Why did she say this?
 Well, at the time we were living in an apartment and our landlord wasn’t keeping up on things.
 Because of this our balcony was in disrepair, and I guess moisture was getting into one of the walls.
 We noticed some water damage in the corner of a room one day, but other unresolvable issues forced us to move out.
 That story can be found Here.

 What would I do if I couldn’t trust my needs to Jesus?
 People really don’t listen!
 So I’m glad that He always does!
 It’s no lie that we’ll have trouble in this world, but it’s also true that Jesus has already overcome it!